sreekar339339/vivekananda-search-extension/README.md

 1. Download or clone this repository
 2. Open your browser and go to `chrome://extensions`
 3. Enable "Developer mode" using the toggle in the top-right corner
-4. Click "Load unpacked" and select the `vivekananda-search-extension` folder
+4. Click "Load unpacked" and select the `vivekananda-search-extension/src` folder
 5. The extension is now installed and ready to use

 ### Firefox (Manual Installation)

 1. Download or clone this repository
 2. Open Firefox and go to `about:debugging#/runtime/this-firefox`
-3. Click "Load Temporary Add-on" and select the `manifest.json` file within the `vivekananda-search-extension` folder
+3. Click "Load Temporary Add-on" and select the `manifest.json` file within the `vivekananda-search-extension/src` folder
 4. The extension is now installed temporarily (it will be removed when you close Firefox)

 ## Usage